teuben/nemo/docs/source/glossary.rst

       A subpackage in NEMO that hosts the gyrfalcON code.

   fie
-      Most expressions that you give to program keywords are
+      Most expressions that you give to
+      :term:`program keyword`s are
       parsed by *nemofie* and eventually ``fie``.
 (Nomenclature borrowed from :term:`GIPSY`)